angeliquerivera/mongo-experiments/notes/mongoose-notes.md

 ### Schema must-haves

 - When you have a field that you can populate on, you need to ensure that that field also contains a `ref key` refering to the model name to use the `ObjectId` to search on.

+## Schema methods

+- You can add different methods and functionalites directly to the schema so that you can access different data based on these customized functions.
+- Schema methods are ways to add methods to schema the same way that we would add instance methods to classes in `Idol.js`.

+## Static methods

+- Static methods DO NOT work on instances.
+Instead, they work directly on the model.

+## Chainable methods

+- We can add methods that ONLY operate on queries you run to the schema.

+## Virtual methods

+- Virtual methods are named and they use getters and setters just like Classes can, so they are not invoked.
+The virtual method itself is not a function, rather its getter/setter is.
+- Virtual methods don't change anything but they do help in gathering data (similar to `.populate()`).